 This is what we call being selfless.
 Serve with high regard for your students and you’ll become one of their favorites in school.
 However, for this page and for your heart’s content, allow me to elaborate on the qualities of a favorite teacher.

-6 Lovely Ways of How to Become a Favorite Teacher in School
+7 Lovely Ways How to Become a Favorite Teacher in School

 A passionate teacher is a life-changer and a decisive adult.
 Wonderful things happen if you are passionate about what you are doing.
 Hence, you should love your role and radiate brilliance and positivity to the young people around you.